 In this issue, we invite contributions on novel concepts, ingenious designs and promising applications related to nanoporous materials, such as MOFs, covalent organic frameworks (COFs), zeolites, activated carbons, porous polymers, molecular sieves, mesoporous metals and oxides.
 The submitted works are expected to feature, but are not limited to, the following topics:

-This issue is related to the Beilstein Symposium New Directions for Nanoporous Materials.
+This issue is also related to the Beilstein Symposium New Directions for Nanoporous Materials.
 From the accepted manuscripts by non-tenured faculty at research universities and institutions (submitted before June 30, 2019), we will select two papers to be presented at the symposium.
 The award includes

 For more information please contact the issue editor, Prof. Cafer T. Yavuz (http://yavuz.kaist.ac.kr/).